marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 ]

 ```
 The service is ok, it's the standard response.
+A list of drinks.

 ## Installing the Customer ##

-Basically we need to execute the same steps but to the customer application...
+Basically, what we need now is execute the same steps but to the customer application...

 ```shell
 $ cd /vagrant/examples/example2-service_integration/